Office of theRegistrar

 - Independent Majors

-- To declare an Independent Major, you must submit a proposal to the Committee on Student Standing and Programs (CSSP) by March 20, 2020 via hc-cssp@haverford.edu.
+- To declare an Independent Major, you must submit a proposal to the Committee on Student Standing and Programs (CSSP) by the appropriate deadline via hc-cssp [at] haverford.edu.
 Please meet as necessary with your Dean and the faculty member who has agreed to serve as your independent major advisor to discuss the draft of your proposal.

-- Note: Haverford students interested in pursuing an Independent Major at Bryn Mawr College must apply for such through Haverford’s CSSP and not through Bryn Mawr College.
-Please note that an independent major is a viable and/or the best option for only a small handful of students in each class, you should consult the document titled “Designing an Independent Major” before considering this option, and a certain percentage of students declare such majors in junior year.
+- Please note: Haverford students interested in pursuing an Independent Major at Bryn Mawr College must apply for such through Haverford’s CSSP and not through Bryn Mawr College. lease note that an independent major is a viable and/or the best option for only a small handful of students in each class, you should consult the document titled “Designing an Independent Major” before considering this option, and a certain percentage of students declare such majors in junior year.

 Questions?

-If you have any questions about these procedures, please do not hesitate to contact your Haverford Dean or the Registrar's Office (hc-registrar@haverford.edu)—they will be more than happy to help you.
+If you have any questions about these procedures, please do not hesitate to contact your Haverford Dean or the Registrar's Office (hc-registrar [at] haverford.edu)—they will be more than happy to help you.